 TheCable Lifestyle: What is most rewarding about your business?

-Olanike: I would say the opportunities that comes with how unique the business is.
+Olanike: I would say the opportunities that come with how unique the business is.
 I have applied for two grants and I won both and I think it’s because people have never seen something similar.
 Whenever people see it they are amazed so I feel that gives me an edge over other businesses.

 TheCable Lifestyle: What are your hopes, aspirations and future plans?